dzackgarza/Notes/Research/Reading Notes 3-12-18.md

 Proof: Then $\pi_0 G = G$ and $\pi_i G = 0$ for $i > 0$, so $\pi_k B^k G = G$.

 It's possible to take classifying spaces of stacks.
 E.g. there is a stack that classifies principal bundles *with connections*, but it has issues: it is not a presentable stack, i.e. not covered by a manifold, so an associated sheaf is not representable.

+Stable homotopy of $BG$: same sort of techniques as in $S^n$, break into components.